 Now that you’ve drafted and published your minimum advertised price (MAP) policy — ideally with the help of antitrust attorneys or brand protection experts — you are ready to launch the next phase of your pricing protection strategy.
 It’s time for MAP monitoring.

-(You will obviously need a reliable effective MAP monitoring system so that your final phase — MAP enforcement — can work effectively.
+(You will obviously need a reliable effective MAP monitoring system so that your final phase — automated platform for MAP enforcement — can work effectively.
 You can’t address violations of your pricing policy if you aren’t able to catch them in the first place.)

 So how does MAP monitoring work?
 What steps do you need to take to ensure you’re able to track your products’ presence across the Internet?
 This page will give you a high-level introduction to MAP monitoring.